September 11, 2011; Ten Years Later

 Today is the 10th anniversary of the most vicious act of terrorism ever on American soil.
 Four airplanes caused a lot of people to lose their lives; three of those airplanes caused mass destruction as well.
 And the world hasn’t been the same since.

 A couple of days ago a friend of mine asked me why we couldn’t just move on, not necessarily forget but ease on the pain and move on.
 I said that this is a country that honors those who were killed mercilessly, who were caught up in the madness of someone else.
-That’s why there’s tribute for Oklahoma City; that’s why there’s tribute for the Lockerbie airplane bombing; that’s why there’s tribute to Pearl Harbor.
-And that’s why there’s tribute to those killed on 9/11/01.
+That’s why there’s tributes for Oklahoma City; that’s why there’s tributes for the Lockerbie airplane bombing; that’s why there’s tributes to Pearl Harbor.
+And that’s why there’s tributes to those killed on 9/11/01.
 The pain may ease, should ease, but we’ll never forget; just not in our nature.

 The video you’re about to watch, if you do, are my thoughts on what happened that day and what’s happened to the world since that day.
 It’s a much different place than it was 10 years ago.
 And I also honor and give tribute to some people, and have always been thankful, though it might be selfish, that I didn’t know anyone who lost their life on that day.